urbit/urbit.org-reloaded/content/podcasts/100-year-computer.md

 Galen Wolfe-Pauly is the CEO of Tlon.
 We discuss why Urbit is led by designers rather than engineers, the theories of Christopher Alexander, the longest-running company in the world (Kongo Gumi), and much more.

 Galen on Urbit: [~ravmel-ropdyl](/ids/~ravmel-ropdyl)

+✦ Get your own Urbit planet at [imperceptible.computer](https://imperceptible.computer)

+✦ Subscribe to the Other Life newsletter at OtherLife.Co